JumpMind/symmetric-ds/symmetric/src/main/deploy/databases/firebird/README.txt

 This folder contains a user defined function (UDF) library that must be installed in the Firebird 2.0 database for SymmetricDS to work properly.
-It includes a sym_escape() function used by the database triggers to escape strings.
+It includes the sym_escape() and sym_hex() functions used by the database triggers to escape strings and BLOBs.

 The following files are included: